-What is the Difference between a POLST form, an Advance Directive (AD) and a DNR?
+What is the Difference between a Nevada POLST form, an Advance Directive (AD)

 The POLST form complements an Advance Directive (AD) and is not intended to replace any type of AD.
 A Do Not Resuscitate (DNR) order only governs the withholding of resuscitation (this is when your heart stops and vigorous compressions are attempted to re-start it).
 There are two types of DNRs, one is only for when a patient is in a healthcare facility and the other is if a patient is outside of a healthcare facility.